nomic/roz/README.md

 whatever your authentication scheme is so you'll need to provide that check.
 As above, that's generally pretty easy.

-Also note that roz emits 403's.
+Also note that roz emits 403s.
 If authentication is required and you want to return a 401, you'll need to handle that before getting to the roz middleware.

-Use "where" to glue in a more specific rule.
+Use `where` to glue in a more specific rule.
 For this example, only an admin is allowed to edit posts.
 ```js
 var actor = function(req) { return req.user; }